 Get exclusive member benefits & effect social change.
 Join Today

-Imperforate anus is a birth defect that happens while your baby is still growing.
-This defect means that your baby has an improperly developed anus.
-According to the Cincinnati Children’s Hospital, about 1 out of every 5,000 babies has an imperforate anus.
+According to the Cincinnati Children’s Hospital, about 1 out of every 5,000 babies has an imperforate anus or other malformation of the anus or rectum.
 It occurs more often in boys than girls.
-The rectum, bladder, and vagina of a female baby with an imperforate anus typically share one large opening.
+The rectum, bladder, and vagina of a female baby with an imperforate anus sometimes share one large opening.
 This opening is called a cloaca.

-The condition develops in utero during the fifth to seventh weeks of pregnancy.
+The condition develops in the womb during the fifth to seventh weeks of pregnancy.
 The cause is unknown.
-Many times, babies with this condition also have other defects of the rectum.
+Many times babies with this condition also have other defects of the rectum.

 Doctors usually can diagnose this condition shortly after birth.
 This is a very serious condition that requires immediate treatment.
 Most babies will need surgery to repair the defect.
 The outlook following surgery is very positive.